return42/sphkerneldoc/linux_src_doc/kernel/power/snapshot_c.rst

 Description
 -----------

+For each highmem page that was in use before hibernation and is included in the image, and also has been allocated by the "restore" kernel, swap its current contents with the previous (ie. "before hibernation") ones.

-If the resume eventually fails, we can call this function once again and restore the "before resume" highmem state.
+If the restore eventually fails, we can call this function once again and restore the highmem state as seen by the restore kernel.

 ..
 This file was automatic generated / don't edit.